nv1t/virtualbox-web-panel/README.md

 ---

-## Notes

-- Combo key combinations (e.g., `<ctrl>+<alt>+del`) are not supported.
-Only sequential key presses are allowed.
-- Ensure the VirtualBox VM is in a state that allows screenshot and keyboard input (e.g., running in headless mode).
-- If screenshot generation fails, a fallback SVG will be shown.
-- Notifications provide real-time feedback for VM actions and errors.

----

 ## Contributing

 Contributions and feedback are welcome!
 Feel free to fork the repository and submit pull requests to improve functionality, add features, or correct issues.